sapfluxnet/sfn_0_1_5_corrections/README.md

 Changes to version 0.1.5 will be documented here soon.
 For now, have a look at the comments in the sfn_0_1_5_corrections.R file.

+* 27032022 - Added ESP_RIN stand basal area correction, not present in earlier 0.1.6 versions.
+* 27032022 - Recalculated VPD in ESP_LAS based on ta and rh, as VPD supplied had a clear shift in the time series, making it reach unreasonably high values.